melisasvr/Automated-Travel-Planner-A2A/README.md

-# Travel Planner - Agent-to-Agent Communication System
+# Travel Planner-Agent-to-Agent Communication System

 An AI-powered travel planning system that uses Agent-to-Agent (A2A) communication protocol to orchestrate comprehensive travel itineraries.
 The system employs specialized agents that collaborate to find flights, hotels, and activities for your travel needs.